 And let me repeat it again: THAT IS HEALTHY AND ATTRACTIVE BEHAVIOR.

 It’s up to you to figure out your own goals, your own wants and your own needs.
 Then you have to develop a frame of getting those needs, wants and desires met.
 Anything that helps those goals, desires or ‘frames’, is good.
-Anything that doesn’t is bad.
+If something doesn’t help those goals then it is bad.

 I’ve given you a few examples, but here’s another example outside of women: I want to have fun and enjoy myself.

 Sure, if someone close to me dies then the frame of ‘have fun’ isn’t going to apply.
-Though I consider this to be a superpower, even Superman gets beaten up sometimes and likewise a frame isn’t going to be on at all times.
+Though I consider this to be a superpower, even Superman gets beaten up sometimes.
+Likewise, a frame isn’t going to be on at all times.

 But what if you stub your toe on the bed when you wake up in the morning?
 That’s going to put anyone in a bad mood, especially when the damn thing’s still throbbing.

-But what about after it stops throbbing and hurting?
+What about after it stops throbbing and hurting though?
 When it stops pulsating with pain you have a choice to make: do you let that bad start to a day determine the whole day for you?
 Or do you ask yourself “What do I want?”

 Well, stubbing your toe sucks.
 But it’s not the end of the world and it’s silly to let it affect you long after the pain has subsided.
 While it’s still hurting then you shouldn’t just ignore it, but once the pain is gone you need to let it go.